space-rocket/wordpress-docker-compose/README.md

 Then:
 `docker-compose up -d`

+Wait a moment, as it will take 30 seconds for Docker to install MariaDB and connect the WordPress container to it.

 This will create a `wordpress` directory with a local copy of WordPress and `env` folder for the MariaDB.
 Now you will have a local hard copy of your WordPress files and database!

 ## Helpful commands: